-MI5 ‘must investigate’ PM as ‘security risk’ after Partygate leaks
+MI5 ‘must investigate’ Boris Johnson as ‘security risk’ after Partygate leaks

 The emergence of the evidence suggests the prime minister’s staff do not have “the first idea about the potential of cyber-attack”, the former Labour cabinet minister warned.

-“The counterterrorism division of the Met, together with MI5. should take a very urgent look.
+“The counterterrorism division of the Met, together with MI5, should take a very urgent look.
 I would be very surprised if they’re not,” Lord Blunkett said.

 The call comes amid an allegation that Mr Johnson left top-secret documents lying around when visitors came to his Downing Street flat – prompting his aides to ban him from taking the files upstairs.